-2" or smaller Diameter Monitor Well - \$29.00/foot 4" Diameter Monitor/Recovery Well - \$35.00/foot 4" Diameter Horizontal Recovery/Extraction Well - \$35.00/foot
+\\2" or smaller Diameter Monitor Well - \$29.00/foot 4" Diameter Monitor/Recovery Well - \$35.00/foot 4" Diameter Horizontal Recovery/Extraction Well - \$35.00/foot

-No Minimum for grouting only 1 Requirements Includes Cost of the Following Costs Not Included in Unit Price LDNR P&A Forms Trust Fund will only pay the applicable rate for the actual Personnel - All associated RAC and subcontractor personnel costs such as but not limited to: scheduling of event, field equipment preparation activities, all field activities, oversight/review, waste profiling, arranging for transportation and disposal of wastes and materials, all clerical work, all faxes/phone calls/meetings/letters/emails and any related communications (written, electronic Mob. /Demob., transportation and disposal of wastes and materials.
-RAC and subcontractor total mileage for allowable vehicle/s or one round trip mileage per allowable vehicle with hotel/meals, whichever is lessor of two. work performed. - Does not or verbal), preparation and submittal of LDNR P&A forms. notes means, whichever is lessor of two. include soil gas only wells.
+No Minimum for grouting only Requirements Includes Cost of the Following Costs Not Included in Unit Price LDNR P&A Forms Trust Fund will only pay the applicable rate for the actual work performed. - Does not include soil gas only wells.
+Personnel - All associated RAC and subcontractor personnel costs such as but not limited to: scheduling of event, field equipment preparation activities, all field activities, oversight/review, waste profiling, arranging for transportation and disposal of wastes and materials, all clerical work, all faxes/phone calls/meetings/letters/emails and any related communications (written, electronic or verbal), preparation and submittal of LDNR P&A forms.
 Equipment - All field such as: drill rig, compressor, jackhammer, "bobcat", waste handling equipment and tremie pipe.
+Mob. /Demob., transportation and disposal of wastes and materials.
+RAC and subcontractor total mileage for allowable vehicle/s or one round trip mileage per allowable vehicle with hotel/meals, whichever is lesser of two.
 Miscellaneous - Grout and all other supplies.